Ready to grow?

 Google has made an announcement that on July 1, 2023, it’s going to make a shift from Universal Analytics to Google Analytics 4.
 On this date, Universal Analytics will completely stop processing data.
 In light of Google suspending Universal Analytics and switching to Google Analytics 4, businesses have to be prepared well in advance.

-GA4 migration, as with any migration, brings some challenges to website owners and legacy marketing reporting systems, as well as new reporting options particularly useful for SaaS companies.
+Migrating to Google Analytics 4, as with any migration, brings some challenges to website owners and legacy marketing reporting systems, as well as new reporting options particularly useful for SaaS companies.

-We sat down with Alex, Rampiq’s web analytics wizard, to discuss the migration from Universal Analytics to GA4 and address the most challenging questions the migration raises for businesses with a special focus on what it entails for SaaS companies.
+We sat down with Alex Kupreychik, Rampiq’s web analytics wizard, to discuss the migration from Universal Analytics to GA4 and address the most challenging questions the migration raises for businesses with a special focus on what it entails for SaaS companies.
 Here are the answers to the most common questions, and a step-by-step GA4 migration guide with specific practical tips on making this transition as painless as possible.

 What does migration from Universal Google Analytics to Google Analytics 4 mean for B2B SaaS companies?
 How SaaS companies can address this industry change in the most effective step-by-step way?
 What are the key GA4 benefits and how can SaaS companies get the most out of this updated user behavior tracking technology?